top of page

 BIOGRAPHY

-George's passion for developing the musical mind early on is reflected in these teaching posts, having taught most extensively in primary and junior school environments.
-However, he is no stranger to teaching adult beginners whom he also teaches privately, favouring a more individual and holistic approach to each and every 'student' in which the overall development in confidence, curiosity, and creativity are paramount - rather than simply ‘learning the dots’.
+A passionate teacher, George teaches all ages and all abilities, favouring a more individual and holistic approach to each and every 'student' in which the overall development in confidence, curiosity, and creativity are paramount - rather than simply ‘learning the dots’.

 bottom of page